Test Patch Generation

 ColourSpace uses a Sub-Range approach to patch scaling, which means it will define the output patch triplet values based on the patch scale range set within the Settings menu.

-Resolution sets the Bit Depth used to define patch values within Manual Measure, and the bit depth sent to external TPGs, depending on their capabilities.
+Resolution sets the Bit Depth used to define patch values and sent to external TPGs, depending on their capabilities.

 Patch Scale & Resolution Settings